 Marriage is the sacred, God ordained union of two imperfect people.
 The imperfections will cause hurts.
 So:

 1. Forgive each other.
 This is so necessary.
-Without it, we become bitter.
+Without it, we become bitter and complaining.

 Also, since our marriages reflect the union of Jesus Christ and His bride: